tgalvinjr/Quiz_Board/README.md

 # QUIZ BOARD
 ## Description
-A game played by 2 players who roll a six-sided die and accumulate points.
-The winner of the game is the player who is first to accumulate 100 points.
+ A website on which students can take HTML test.
+Users will answer the multiple choice questions on the website, and know their score immediately.

 ## Features
-1. As a user, I want to roll the dice when it's my turn to play in the game.
+1. As a user, I want to see the multi-choice questions when the website loads.
+You will create the multi-choice questions to be answered on the website.
+Each question should have a number of points awarded when scored right.
-2. As a user, I want to see the score I get for each roll of the dice I make in the game.
+2. As a user, I want to select the answer which I think is correct from the webpage.
-3. As a user, I want to see my cumulative score for each round I play in the game.
-For example, if I roll the scores 2-6-3 consecutively, I should see my end score as 11.
-4. As a user, I want the option to hold my score when I'm satisfied with the points I've gained in a round of playing.
-The game should, therefore, add my held score to my most recent cumulative score.
+3. As a user, I want to submit my answers when I'm done taking the quiz.
-5. As a user, I want to be alerted when my dice rolls on number 1.
-This will help me know that I can't roll the dice until the alternate player takes their round.
+4. As a user, I want to get the results of what I scored after submitting my answers on the website.
-6. As a user, I need a way to know which player has won the game, which means they have scored 100 points before the alternate player.

 ## BDD
 | BEHAVIOUR                            | INPUT EXAMPLE                           | OUTPUT EXAMPLES       |